-Present in the room as Mr. Cool- House by the irate tillers of the soil. idge renounced all claim to a contartled as the newspapermen.
-Only Sanders and E. T. Clark, his latter's incumbency. rsonal secretary, apparently knew What the exploited farmers should a settlement. of the announcement which was forth-coming.
-It was they who took safe-here is to set about organizing poreards to see that no one "jumped litically in a party of their own and the gun" with the story."
+he passed out the little slips.
+As the written in the political heavens. last of the reporters ran furiously out chair, sighed audibly and relaxed.
+Among Those Present.
+Present in the room as Mr. Cool- House by the irate tillers of the soil. idge renounced all claim to a continuance of his administration were Senators Norbeck, republican, of farmers anything but the latter will today stating that Gov. Vic Donahey South Dakota, and Capper, republi- have just as much trouble cashing in was planning to call a conference startled as the newspapermen.
+Only Sanders and E. T. Clark, his latter's incumbency. personal secretary, apparently knew What the exploited farmers should of the announcement which was forth- do now, in the opinion of radicals coming.
+It was they who took safe- here is to set about organizing poguards to see that no one "jumped litically in a party of their own and the gun" with the story.
 Why This Retreat?